smithy-lang/smithy/docs/source-2.0/quickstart.rst

     .. admonition:: Install required tools
         :class: tip

-        Before you proceed, make sure you have the :ref:`smithy-cli installed <cli_installation>`.
+        Before you proceed, make sure you have the :ref:`Smithy CLI installed <cli_installation>`.

     To build a Smithy model using the :ref:`the Smithy CLI <smithy-cli>`, create a :ref:`smithy-build.json <smithy-build-json>` file in the ``smithy-quickstart`` directory: